SPOOCQ/ghostbuster/readme.md

+## This repository is just a mirror and unmaintained.
+## If you want to fix anything: Feel free to create a pull request - otherwise this is offered -- AS IS --

 # Short Manual for GhostBuster

 Ghostbuster is a program that lets you filter devices/device classes of which you want to remove the ghosted once.